riscvarchive/genz-on-riscv/README.md

 Refer to [High level arichtecure of RISC-V processor integrated Gen-Z solution](https://genzconsortium.org/wp-content/uploads/2019/04/Accelerating-Innovation-Using-RISC-V-and-Gen-Z_V1.pdf).

-This repository is created for the further dicusssions and prove concept of RISC-V processor-integrated Gen-Z project.
+This public repository is created for the further dicusssions and prove concept of RISC-V processor-integrated Gen-Z project.

 **WORK IN PROGRESS**